75-Hard-Student-Edition/75-student-readthedocs/docs/source/App Flow and Features.rst

 2. Select Difficulty
 ********************

-Once signed in, users can choose between three difficulty levels, Easy, Medium, and Hard.
+Once signed in, users can choose between three difficulty levels: Easy, Medium, and Hard.

 *******************
 3. Order categories
 *******************

 Users can prioritize their focus areas by ranking six predefined categories in order of significance.

-**Available Categories:**
+**Available Categories** are:

 - Chores